AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

              redis: "redis:redis"
     ```

-1. Get information for connecting your database to Magento Business Intelligence.
+1. Get information for connecting your database to Commerce Intelligence.

     Run `echo $MAGENTO_CLOUD_RELATIONSHIPS | base64 --decode | json_pp` to get information on connecting your database.